DigaantDogra/ClinicConnect/README.md

 ### Future Roadmap

-- **Progressive Web Application (PWA) Implementation**: We will be develop the application as a PWA to ensure cross-platform compatibility (iOS, Android, desktop).
+##### **Progressive Web Application (PWA) Implementation**:
+- We will be develop the application as a PWA to ensure cross-platform compatibility (iOS, Android, desktop).

-- **Location Services**: At the moment we will not implement locations view but this non-functional requirment are will be covered then.
+##### **Location Services**: At the moment we have not implement locations view but this non-functional requirment are will be covered then.
+- Placeholder UI component for future geolocation features.
+- Planned functionality:
+- Clinic locator with real-time availability.

+Travel time estimation integration.

-- **Emergency Appointment System**: We will integrate emergency appointments to our application for emergency/priority services.
+##### **Emergency Appointment System**: We will integrate emergency appointments to our application for emergency/priority services.
+- Real-time notifications to medical staff for emergency cases.
+- Visual distinction in UI (color-coding, priority tags).

-- **Medical Administrator Role Integration**: Introduce a Medical Administrator actor with permissions to:
+##### **Medical Administrator Role Integration**: Introduce a Medical Administrator actor with permissions to:
-                                                1. Manage doctor schedules and appointment slots.
+- Manage doctor schedules and appointment slots.
-                                                2. Oversee clinic documents (licenses, operational policies).
+- Oversee clinic documents (licenses, operational policies).
-                                                3. Access patient medical records only with explicit patient consent (GDPR/hipaa-compliant).
+- Access patient medical records only with explicit patient consent (GDPR/hipaa-compliant).
-                                                4. Audit trail implementation for document access/modification.
+- Audit trail implementation for document access/modification.